The healing power of pets for seniors

 3. does the elderly person have any disabilities or functional limitations?

-\"Dogs can be wonderful companions that encourage seniors to exercise\", says Dr. Donnenfeld.
+“Dogs can be wonderful companions who encourage older adults to get some exercise,” says Dr. Donnenfeld.
 But dogs can be a challenge for people with limited mobility.
-If it is too strenuous to take a dog outside and walk it, low-maintenance animals such as cats or birds may be more suitable.
-Although these also require a certain amount of care, the amount of time involved is different to that of a dog.\"
+If taking a dog outside for a walk is too strenuous, low-maintenance pets like cats or birds might be a better fit.
+While these pets also require care, the time commitment is different from that of a dog.

 4. would a therapeutic or emotional pet be beneficial?